s541910/ConnectCompany-GDP1/Proposal.md

 -	Create ListEvents to view all the events/jobs applied

 ### Fronend:
-- User/admin/committemember can view	Create Login page
+- User/admin/committeemember can view	Create Login page
--	Create Register page
+-	User/admin/committeemember can create Register page
--	Create 3 different dashboards for 3 different users
+-	User/admin/committeemember can create 3 different dashboards for 3 different users
--	Create Application submission view to submit event or job by a company
+- User/admin/committeemember can	create Application submission view to submit event or job by a company
--	Create a Different pages which show all the companies and events in each company.
+-	User/admin/committeemember can create a Different pages which show all the companies and events in each company.

 ## Acceptance criteria checklist:
 - The user interface should be visually appealing as well as functional.